 In New Orleans, we use a lot of the same words and phrases as other places do— they just don’t mean the same thing.
 In most places, Super Sunday conjures up the Super Bowl or perhaps any Sunday during football season.
-If pushed to think of the term with New Orleans in mind, you may think the Sunday before Mardi Gras.
+If pushed to think of the term with New Orleans in mind, you may think of the Sunday before Mardi Gras.
 With that last one, you’re getting warmer for sure.
-Super Sunday is one of the most important days of the year for the Mardi Gras Indians and takes place on the Sunday closest to St. Joseph’s Day.
-This year, Super Sunday lands on March 17, 2019.
+Super Sunday is one of the most important days of the year for the Mardi Gras Indians and takes place in mid-March.
+This year, Super Sunday lands on March 15, 2020.

 Mardi Gras Indians form a vibrant subculture of local Carnival traditions.
 Though their exact origins are hazy— the common belief is that Native Americans sheltered runaway slaves, and Mardi Gras Indian tradition is a way of paying homage.
 Their practices date to the 1800s.
 Mardi Gras Indian traditions germinated within the period of Jim Crow and segregation when African Americans were forbade from participating in mainstream carnival organizations.
 Because of this, unique and territorial tribes emerged from neighborhoods across the city.
 While for many years, confrontations between different tribes could turn violent, this culture changed, largely due to the efforts of the late Big Chief Allison “Tootie” Montana of the Yellow Pocahontas tribe.
 Now, when tribes meet, they perform dances, chants, and other rituals, working to outdo each other.